Sundqvist scores twice, Blues edge Jets 4-3 to take 2-0 lead

 Scheifele was dinged for another interference penalty two minutes later.
 Then, with 17 seconds remaining in the penalty kill, Jets forward Andrew Copp was sent to the box for cross-checking.
 The Jets killed the penalties and Scheifele made up for it when he sent a pass from behind the net out to Wheeler for the captain's goal at 12:01 to tie it at 1.

-With Blues defenseman Robert Bortuzzo off for interference, Laine blasted a shot past Binnington to give Winnipeg a 2-1 lead at 2:49 of the second that sparked chants of "Go Jets Go!"
+With Blues defenseman Robert Bortuzzo off for interference, Laine blasted a shot past Binnington to give Winnipeg a 2-1 lead at 2:49 that sparked chants of "Go Jets Go!"

 But, St. Louis quieted the crowd by responding with goals by Maroon and Sundqvist to give St. Louis a 3-2 edge halfway through the second period.